 With students to please from nearby National Taiwan University and National Taiwan Normal University, Gongguan Shopping District features some of the cheapest shopping in Taipei.
 Resting on the border of New Taipei City and a branch of the Tamsui River, the district is home to Gongguan Night Market, where you won’t have any trouble finding cheap shoes, eyewear and cosmetics.
 Take a peek inside the area’s heritage at Treasure Hill, Taipei Art Village, known for its local art stores and educational workshops.
 And to stock up on used books and secondhand clothing, head to Roosevelt Road.

-Check In to RF Hotel, Step Out to Gongguan Shopping District
+RF Hotel, Step Out to Gongguan Shopping District

 5. Explore aisles of native flowers and jade jewelry at JIAN GUO WEEKEND FLOWER MARKET & JIANGUO JADE MARKET